-Google Ads is an advertising system that needs a high investment in terms of time and efforts to be profitable.
+Google Ads is an advertising system that needs a high investment in terms of time and effort to be profitable.
 However, it’s constantly evolving and offering users new adwords automation opportunities.

-Google Ads allows you to set up automated rules that helps you increase or decrease your bids or budget automatically.
-For instance, if your ad falls off the first page of Google results, you can set up a rule that automatically increases your keywords bids.
+Google Ads allows you to set up automated rules that help you increase or decrease your bids or budget automatically.
+For instance, if your ad falls off the first page of Google results, you can set up a rule to automatically increase your keywords bids as a result.

-Another option is to have your campaigns automatically created and optimized with tools like Clever Ads, and forget about it!
-In this case,check your personalized dashboard and check your metrics, afterwards contact your account manager for any changes needed.
+Another option is to have your campaigns automatically created and optimized with tools like Clever Ads, and take the stress away!
+In this case, you can check your personalized dashboard and your metrics, then be able contact your account manager for any changes that are needed.

-But if you want to manage Google Ads by yourself, I recommend semi-automating your account through automated rules.
-It is really useful and the best option for you, as you won’t have to check Google Ads and improve it daily despite of managing it by yourself.
+But if you want to manage Google Ads by yourself, semi-automating your account through automated rules may be the best option.
+This is because you won’t have to check Google Ads and improve it daily despite of managing it by yourself.